ARIDA: Backland's Awakening

-ARIDA: Backland's Awakening (formerly known as Projeto Sertão) is an adventure game and survival video game developed by Aoca Game Lab.
+ARIDA: Backland's Awakening (formerly known as Projeto Sertão) is an adventure and survival video game developed by Aoca Game Lab.
 The game was released in August 2019, exclusively for Windows, through digital distribution on the Steam platform.
 The player experiences the journey of Cícera, a young countrywoman who needs to overcome obstacles imposed by hunger and drought in the Brazilian backlands of the 19th century.

 Development

 Arida was developed by a team of eight independent developers from the Bahia studio Aoca Game Lab, a studio founded by a historian, Filipe Pereira.
 The game received funding from SECULT - Secretary of Culture of the State of Bahia, through Edital Culturas Digitais FCBA 2014.

 The game's atmosphere is inspired by the Canudos Region of the late 19th century, a region hit by a great drought.
 In order to portray the environment as faithfully as possible, the team of developers traveled to the Canudos region and spent a few days observing the region.